-Reading Time: 4 minutes
+Reading Time: 3 minutes

 Writing skills are tested in almost all university and competitive examinations.
 Writing, as its history tells us, is a method of preservation.
 It gives ideas and thoughts of concrete form or posterity.
 Writing is a measure of one’s learning, intellect and creativity.
 A written piece mirrors the calibre of its author.
-Writing is an expression of your self.
+Writing is an expression of yourself.
 It makes your thinking explicit to others.

 The growth of information technology has vastly increased the scope of writing.
 The availability and affordability of computers have made writing and publishing easier.
 Word processing renders the redrafting, revising and editing process quicker and more sophisticated.
 The internet is a friendly platform for aspiring writers.
 The reach of the web is far and wide, capable of bringing together writers and artists from all over the world.
 Blogging and tweeting are new digital forms of publishing.